Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Related Work: All-in-One Image Restoration

 \subsection{Transformer-Based and Mixture-of-Experts Models}

 Transformer-based models like TransWeather~\cite{valanarasu2022transweather} employ intra-patch attention and learnable weather-type embeddings within a unified encoder-decoder framework to adaptively restore images degraded by haze, snow, and other conditions.
 A vision transformer in~\cite{10767188} leverages contrastive learning to extract distortion-aware features for multi-weather restoration but shows performance drops when tested on unseen weather types.
 Adaptive sparse transformer in~\cite{zhou2024adapt} leverages attentive feature refinement to mitigate noisy interactions for image restoration.
 The Weather-aware Multi-scale Mixture-of-Experts~\cite{luo2023wm} dynamically routes inputs to specialized experts based on weather conditions, improving restoration under complex, mixed degradations such as snow and haze.
+Multi-branch linear transformer in~\cite{jin2025mb} leverages Taylor formula for image restoration.